a-sharpe/sharpe_project_3/README.md

 Names: Alexander Sharpe and Cristobal Benavides

-# Part 1: LubyMIS on Local Machine
+# Part 1: verifyMIS on Local Machine

 |        Graph file       |           MIS file           | Is an MIS? |
 | ----------------------- | ---------------------------- | ---------- |